Saturday, April 15, 2023

 UPCOMING COOKBOOK TALKS

 Apr 23 Sun 1 Elizabeth Raffald, England’s Most Influential Housekeeper.
 Neil Buttery author Before Mrs. Beeton: Elizabeth Raffald, England’s Most Influential Housekeeper.
 Culinary Historians of Canada.
-Pay-as-you-may HERE or soon Eventbrite HERE
+HERE.
+Museum of Royal Worcester TAPE HERE

 Jewish Food Society’s online recipes HERE.